-- Minimizes the information that is displayed constantly and expands the chart display area. - Can display vector charts (ENC and C-MAP) and raster chart (ARCS). - Realizes safer sailing through the safety contour line, crossing danger areas, and guard ring function.
+This function minimizes the information that is displayed constantly and expands the chart display area.

+- Can display vector charts (ENC and C-MAP) and raster chart (ARCS). - Realizes safer sailing through the safety contour line and crossing and approaching danger zone monitoring function.
 (Excluding ARCS) - Realizes high operability through high-speed drawing and high-speed processing. - Facilitates creation of user charts. - Applies a multi-display screen that can display two charts concurrently.
-(ARCS and C-MAP) Ed.3 cannot be displayed concurrently with a chart of a different type) - Enables a course plan with multi-view. - Can display a wide view screen while a single chart or multi-view is displayed. - Enables creation of a route plan with the table editing function and the graphic editing function. - Can create an alternative route while sailing. - The playback function enables checking of the sailed routes. - The S-57 chart can be updated.
-(Chat Maintenance) - Utilization of an icon menu - · Intuitive operation system based on the workflow - High-resolution large screen - Message reception notification function - Notifies arrival of a new AIS message and so on with a badge. - Utilization of a common information window Enables display of target information and simple conning information (wind direction/wind speed information etc.) with a simple switching operation. - Display of chart information read results by grouping.
-Enables immediate access to the required information. - Display of the cause of alert as well as the action guideline - Equipped with the Help function The built-in HTML Help enables the search of operation methods in this equipment instead of the hardcopy manual whenever required. - Visual highlight of target symbols Enables identification of the target that matches the condition such as the sailing direction, ship's length, and ship's type by highlighted display. - Equipped with the white list type virus protection function of Trend Micro Incorporated
+(ARCS and C-MAP Ed.3 cannot be displayed concurrently with a chart of a different type) - Enables a course plan with multi-view. - Can display a wide view screen while a single chart or multi-view is displayed. - Enables creation of a route plan with the table editing function and the graphic editing function. - Can create an alternative route while sailing. - Automatic sailing is enabled by connecting with Auto Pilot. (option) - The playback function enables checking of the sailed routes. - The S-57 chart can be updated.
+(Chart Maintenance)